Table of Contents

 The new tissue grows thicker to compensate for the fragile structure of scar tissue and to provide the body with more protection.
 The result?
 A visible scar.

-Red light therapy is a safe and non-invasive therapeutic technique that could prevent scars by stimulating normal fibroblast growth and collagen synthesis.
+Red light therapy is a safe and non-invasive therapeutic technique that might help support normal fibroblast growth and collagen synthesis.

 Time Needed to See Visible Results